hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/_index.md

   refer to the Mastodon section.
 ---

-FIXME - all the following content and possibly description.
+FIXME - all the following content and possibly description.<br />
+FIXME - should have "the gist" of all the to knows, like "content warnings are how to you can block text" and so forth.
+THEN link to article.

 # Welcome to Hachyderm